Top 10 foods to try in Cumbria and the Lakes

 Cumbrians developed a taste for spicy food long before Asian restaurants began to influence eating habits across Britain in the 1960s and ‘70s.
 The port of Whitehaven on the west coast of Cumbria was one of the busiest harbours in the country and accounted for the majority of trade with the Americas and the Caribbean – namely, sugars and spices.
 Additionally, immigrant miners from Germany brought with them a taste for spicy sausages that helped to inspire the recipe for the region's most famous banger (see below).

 Not just a favourite in Cumbria but across the nation, this is another food icon that has gained PDO status.
 Local butchers have their own interpretations of this much-loved sausage, however, they all have spicy notes and high pork content in common, as well as often being served in a long coil.
-Delicious for breakfast or dinner with creamy mash and onion gravy, you can find a standout example of this classic sausage at R B Woodall in Waberthwaite.
-They've been making sausages and curing bacon since 1828 and hold a royal warrant.
+Delicious for breakfast or dinner with creamy mash and onion gravy, you can find a standout example of this classic sausage at R B Woodall in Waberthwaite, who have been making sausages and curing bacon since 1828.